NeuroFilter: Activation-Based Guardrails for Privacy-Conscious LLM Agents: Framework

 \subsection{Probing for Multi-Turn Attacks}

 Single-turn probing is effective against explicit jailbreaks (see \Cref{sec:eval_single_turn_probing}), but it can fail against adaptive multi-turn attacks, where each individual prompt may be benign in isolation while the conversation as a whole drifts toward an eventual violation.
 For instance, in mosaic attacks \cite{Glukhov2024BreachBA}, each sub-prompt can appear innocuous, yet the aggregated interaction reconstructs a disallowed outcome.
-Similarly, conversational manipulation attacks \cite{das2025disclosureauditsllmagents} incrementally steer the agent toward misbehavior through persuasion and long-horizon planning.
+Similarly, conversational manipulation attacks \cite{das2025jailbreakingauditingcontextualprivacy} incrementally steer the agent toward misbehavior through persuasion and long-horizon planning.

-\sparagraph{Activation velocity.} To capture these dynamics, \methodname{} proposes to learn a signal that operates \emph{dynamically} over the conversation trajectory, rather than locally.
+\sparagraph{Activation velocity.} To capture these dynamics, \methodname{} extends the single-turn probing approach by learning a signal that operates \emph{dynamically} over the conversation trajectory, rather than locally.
 This is formalized with the concept of \emph{activation velocity}.
 Let $\bar p_{1:t}$ denote the concatenated prompt history up to turn $t$, and let $\bm{a}^\ell(\bar p_{1:t}) \in \mathbb{R}^d$ denote the cached activation extracted after processing this history (e.g., the residual stream at layer $\ell$ at a fixed token position).
 We define the activation velocity at turn $t$ as

 where $\Delta t$ is the time step (here $\Delta t=1$).
 The intuition is that while $\bm{a}^\ell(\bar p_{1:t})$ may appear benign in isolation, the displacement $\bm{v}_t^\ell$ can expose a consistent directional push induced by the adversary's strategy.
 This velocity vector captures how the model's internal state evolves in response to the latest prompt, analogous to how a physical system's velocity reflects changes in position over time.